brentvollebregt/nitratine.net/page/4about.md

 This project is an Android app that compares prices for similar items and will calculate the price per unit for each item.
 These values can then be compared to find the best value for money.
 Simply give a name (optional), enter in the cost, amount and size of each item and the unit per dollar will be calculated.

 ### [Multi Clipboard]({{ site.baseurl }}{% link _posts/2017-12-20-multi-clipboard.md %})
-This project fixed my issue of having to re-copy something after I just put something on my clipboard meaning I lost that last thing I copied.
+This project fixed my issue of having to re-copy something after I just overwrote my clipboard with something else.

 It does this by opening a simple GUI that allows you to have temporary clipboards like a hotbar.
 You simply attach the script to a hotkey and when called, select which clipboard you want to use and whatever was in that virtual clipboard will now be in your actual clipboard.
 It also allows you to add and delete virtual clipboards.